Museo Egizio at home

 The Director's Walks

 Virtual guided tours in the rooms of the museum accompanied by the Director Christian Greco.
 Just click HERE to watch all episodes.

-The temporary exhibition “Archeologia Invisibile” (Invisibile Archaeology)
+Temporary exhibition “Archeologia Invisibile” (Invisibile Archaeology)

 The virtual tour is available HERE.

 The purpose of the temporary exhibition is to illustrate the principles, tools, examples and results of the meticulous work of recomposition of information, data and knowledge made possible today by the application of science and technology from other disciplines to the study of the archaeological findings from the Turin based collection.